isa5456/isa5456.github.io/_pages/teaching.md

 nav: true
 nav_order: 4
 ---
+## 2025–2026
+- **Analysis of One Variable.** Complutense University of Madrid (UCM).
+  - Problem sessions for the BSc in Mathematics and the Double Degrees in Mathematics–Physics and Mathematics–Computer Science.

 ## 2024–2025
 - **Analysis of One Variable.** Complutense University of Madrid (UCM).
   - Problem sessions for the BSc in Mathematics and the Double Degrees in Mathematics–Physics and Mathematics–Computer Science.